 Often, negative attitudes towards sexual diversity are based on incorrect assumptions and exaggerated images which are generalized to all "homosexuals".
 We also wondered whether students acknowledge such prejudices exits.
 We asked them to what extent they agree with the statement that "most heterosexuals have prejudices about homosexuals".

-Figure 41: Agreement of students with the statement "Most heterosexuals have prejudices about homosexuals"
+Figure 21: Most heterosexuals have prejudices about homosexuals

 The answers of this question show that almost half of the students agree with this and only 18% disagrees.
 This may provide a good basis for further dialogue and education.